Everglades National Park: Geology

 The terrain of South Florida is relatively and consistently flat.
 The limestone that underlies the Everglades is integral to the diverse ecosystems within the park.
 Florida was once part of the African portion of the supercontinent Gondwana.
 After it separated, conditions allowed a shallow marine environment to deposit calcium carbonate in sand, shells, and coral to be converted into limestone.
 Tiny bits of shell, sand, and bryozoans compressed over multiple layers forming structures in the limestone called ooids, which created permeable conditions that hold water.

 The Florida peninsula appeared above sea level between 100,000 and 150,000 years ago.
 As sea levels rose at the end of the Wisconsin ice age, the water table appeared closer to land.
 Lake Okeechobee began to flood, and convection thunderstorms were created.
 Vast peat deposits south of Lake Okeechobee indicate that regular flooding had occurred about 5,000 years ago.
 Plants began to migrate, subtropical ones from the northern part of Florida, and tropicals carried as seeds by birds from islands in the Caribbean.
 The limestone shelf appears to be flat, but there are slight rises—called pinnacles—and depressions caused by the erosion of limestone by the acidic properties of the water.
 The amount of time throughout the year that water is present in a location in the Everglades determines the type of soil, of which there only two in the Everglades: peat, created by many years of decomposing plant matter, and marl, the result of dried periphyton, or chunks of algae and microorganisms that create a grayish mud.
 Portions of the Everglades that remain flooded for more than nine months out of the year are usually covered by peat.
 Areas that are flooded for six months or less are covered by marl.
 Plant communities are determined by the type of soil and the amount of water present.

 Climate

 According to the Köppen climate classification system, Royal Palm at Everglades National Park has a tropical monsoon climate (Am).
 Summers are long, hot, and very wet and winters are warm and dry.
+In recent years, scientists have observed that inland freshwater sites within Everglades National Park are experiencing water-level increases that match regional sea-level rise, highlighting how vulnerable the park’s low-elevation freshwater habitats are to climate change and saltwater intrusion.